zm-cengiz/HullTactical/README.md

 # Hull Tactical - Market Prediction (Python 3.11.13)

-CS 53744 Machine Learning Project - S&P 500 Return Prediction
+Machine Learning Project - S&P 500 Return Prediction

 ## Project Overview
 This project predicts daily excess returns of the S&P 500 using machine learning and develops a trading strategy with a 120% volatility constraint.